AndreMour/AndreMour/README.md

 # <p align="center">Hi, I'm Andre Moura</p>
 ### <p align="center"> A beginner developer from Brazil <p/>

-🔭 Currently an academic studying Computer Science, which is giving me the foundation in development concepts and practices.
-I am interested in an internship where I can apply my knowledge and aim to grow the company.<br><br>
-🌱 My projects that I have been working on are based on Java for the Back-end, and my Stack on the front end is Java script, Html and CSS.
-I have advanced English, which helps me with quick and practical searches.<br><br>📫 How to reach me andremourdev@outlook.com.
+🔭 Hello!
+I'm a 19-year-old Computer Science student passionate about front-end development.
+I currently work as a front-end developer focusing on React Native.<br><br>
+🌱 My projects cover some technologies, with a strong focus on front-end development using JavaScript (React), HTML and CSS.
+For backend, I have been working with Java.
+I am passionate about learning and experimenting with different languages ​​and frameworks.
+My advanced English skills allow me to navigate efficiently and take advantage of a wealth of resources for quick, practical solutions.<br><br>

+📫 How to reach me andremourdev@outlook.com.

 ### 🌐 Connect with me:
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/andre-moura-b82267268/) [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/andreczw/)